-A table exhibit to depict a scene from Alice in Wonderland.
+814 HOGWARTS - A table exhibit.

 Staged on a table measuring width 183cm, depth 76cm, height 76cm.
-Plant material may flow over sides and corners by no more that 15cm.
+Plant material may flow over sides and corners by no more than 15cm.
 To be decorated by up to 2 people.
 Please provide all cloths to cover the table.
 To be viewed and judged all round.